rogerzhang18/C4711-Assn1/README.md

-## CodeIgniter3.1-starter4
+## C4711-Assn1

-This project can be used as a starter for a webapp built with CodeIgniter 3.1.
+This project is forked from jedi-academy/CodeIgniter3.1-starter4 as a starter for a webapp built with CodeIgniter 3.1.

 This starter builds on [CodeIgniter3.1-starter3](https://github.com/jedi-academy/CodeIgniter3.1-starter3), adding an entity model and enhancing the collection models to use it.